Kathi Durdon, MA, CCRP

 CNY Biotech Accelerator, a NYS Certified Business Incubator

-Kathi Durdon, MA, CCRP, is Director of Operations and Innovation Partnerships for CNYBAC, a Division of SUNY Upstate Medical University in Syracuse, NY.
+Kathi Durdon, MA, CCRP, is the Executive Director for CNYBAC, a Division of SUNY Upstate Medical University in Syracuse, NY.
 Kathi supports the Accelerator's strategic objectives in supporting biotech for-profit start-up companies and early innovators.
-As Director of Operations she develops and promotes collaborative opportunities, service and mentor programs, management of the Annual Commercializing Biotech Innovation Conference and Medical Device Innovation Challenge as well as serving on the CNYBAC Advisory Board.
+As Executive Director she develops and promotes collaborative opportunities, service and mentor programs, management of the Annual Commercializing Biotech Innovation Conference and Medical Device Innovation Challenge as well as serving on the CNYBAC Advisory Board.